 1. Can both the applications under section 12A and 80G of the Income Tax Act be applied together?

-Yes, both applications can be applied together or it can also be applied separately.
+Yes, both applications under section 12A and 80G of the Income Tax Act can be applied together or it can also be applied separately.
 If some organization is willing to apply separately, an application for registration under section 12A will be applied first.
-It is very important to get registration under 12A for the registration under 80G of Income Tax Act.
+It is pertinent to get registration under 12A for the registration under 80G of the Income Tax Act.

 2. How is “income” defined in case of a charitable trust or institution?

-“Income”, in the case of a charitable trust or institution, has to be understood in the broadest of terms.
-As in the case of any other assessee, such income will include income falling under different heads of income, including profits and gains of business or profession, capital gains, income from house property and income from other sources (such as dividends, interest on securities, etc.).
-Additionally, in case of a charitable trust or institution, donations received (“voluntary contributions”), which otherwise do not possess the character of “income” are also to be included in income.
-All these amounts will, in the first instance, be included in the income of the charitable trust or institution, and, thereafter, the exemption can be claimed subject to fulfilment of prescribed conditions.
+In the case of a charitable trust or institution, “Income”, has to be understood in the broadest of terms. such income under this will include income falling under different heads of income, including profits and gains of business or profession, capital gains, income from house property, and income from other sources (such as dividends, interest on securities, etc.) as it is in the case of any other assessee.
+Additionally, in the case of a charitable trust or institution, donations received (“voluntary contributions”), which otherwise do not possess the character of “income” are also to be included in income.
+All these amounts will, in the first instance, be included in the income of the charitable trust or institution, and, thereafter, the exemption can be claimed subject to fulfillment of prescribed conditions.

 3. When is registration ordinarily refused by the CIT (Commission of Income Tax)?